 Unreversed inclusions.
-Unreversed inclusions are the excess of the amounts that were included in income under the mark-to-market rules for prior tax years over the amounts allowed as a deduction under the mark-to-market rules for prior tax years.
+Unreversed inclusions are the excess of the amounts that were included in income under the section 1296 mark-to-market rules for prior tax years over the amounts allowed as a deduction under the section 1296 mark-to-market rules for prior tax years.
 See section 1296(d) and Regulations section 1.1296-1(a)(3).

 Lines 10c and 12.
 Corporations and individuals should include the gain or (loss) on the "other income" line of their tax returns.
 Other entities should include this amount on the comparable line of their tax return.
-However, Regulated Investment Companies, for purposes of section 851(b), should treat this amount as a dividend.
+However, Regulated Investment Companies, for purposes of section 851(b), should treat amounts included in income as a dividend.

-If a CFC makes a mark-to-market election with respect to a PFIC in which it owns stock, any line 10c gain is treated as foreign personal holding company income and any line 12 loss is treated as a deduction that is allocable to foreign personal holding company income.
+If a CFC makes a section 1296 mark-to-market election with respect to a PFIC in which it owns stock, any line 10c gain is treated as foreign personal holding company income and any line 12 loss is treated as a deduction that is allocable to foreign personal holding company income.